 Sensitivity | Temporarily | Pain continues to increase |

-During your recovery, it is helpful to know the difference between standard injection reactions and symptoms that may require a medical check.
+During recovery, it helps to know the difference between expected injection reactions and symptoms that may need a medical check.

 Normal after Rejuran | Seek advice if you experience |